23 Trends on Virtual Work for Leaders

-Summary: Out of necessity comes re-invention.
-While many point to the pandemic as the catalyst for our Work From Anywhere World™, this current state of workplace fluidity was an eventuality.
+Out of necessity comes re-invention.
+While many point to the pandemic as the catalyst for our remote work world, this current state of workplace fluidity was an eventuality.
 In fact, it is the culmination of a number of shifts already in play, delivering us into a new era, a new age.
 This article highlights those trends, offering leaders a fresh perspective to support what they decide to do next.

 There's no turning back now.

 Enter your Email Download the full guide below!

 For leaders within the SMB space, what began as a temporary fix in response to COVID-19 concerns may be quickly evolving into part of a long-term Workplace policy.
 Why?
 Working from anywhere is not going anywhere.
 In fact, the trend is the culmination of a series of other trends cascading to widespread WFA adoption.
 Add to that, vaccination inconsistencies and spikes of illness recurrence only fuel the need for organizations to revisit how people Work to adopt workplace policies that will support consistency and flexibility as we navigate uncertain times.

 So, what are those trends and shifts that brought us to this point?
 Glad you asked (and let me know if you agree).

 23 Trends About Work From Anywhere That SMB CEOs Need to Know

 COVID-19 quarantines exposed millions of workers to Work From Anywhere™(WFA).
 Most of us stepped back and realized we didn't have to put up with hour commutes or office politics or be chained to a desk or an airline to do our best Work.